 Paid Apps can't be transferred between Android, iOS and Windows devices.
 This also applies to in-app purchases.
+Yes the desktop version of FL Studio, for Mac & Windows, includes the plugin version but not the App Store versions.
 To use FL Studio Mobile on another operating system you must purchase it and additional content for each of Android, iOS, and Windows separately:

 Image-Line Support Team